hernandezb3/llama-on-uconn-hpc/README.md

 ```

 ### Save the Output
-The script creates two files, df and output.
-The file that starts with df contains a dataframe of the data which contains a column for the RMSE for each case.
-The file that starts with output contains information about the resources used to create the model.
-For example, in it is a calculation for how much RAM was used when prompting the model.
-This information can be used to compare the resources used between different sized models and different sets of data.
+The script creates two files, df and output:
+- df: contains a dataframe of the data with a added columns for the llama_rating each case
+- output: contains the rmse and computing resources used in the model request, e.g., RAM, CPU.
+This information can be used to compare the resources used for different sized models and different sets of data

 ```
 # = view the contents of a file